vuejs/v2.vuejs.org/src/v2/guide/join.md

 - [Forum](https://forum.vuejs.org/): The best place to ask questions and get answers about Vue and its ecosystem.
 - [Chat](https://chat.vuejs.org/): A place for Vue devs to meet and chat in real time.
+- [Meetups](https://www.vuemeetups.org): Want to find local Vue.js enthusiasts like yourself?
+Interested in becoming a community leader?
+We have the help and support you need right here!
 - [GitHub](https://github.com/vuejs): If you have a bug to report or feature to request, that's what the GitHub issues are for.
 We also welcome pull requests!

 ### Explore the Ecosystem